My Trauma Was Unlocked In Lockdown

 It’s a driving factor for Jenny’s commitment to change.
 She grew up witnessing and experiencing "verbal, physical and financial abuse" at the hands of her father and is resolute that she wants to put a stop to the pattern of mental health issues she experiences as a result.

 "Life goes by so quickly and I want to be the best possible version of myself for my children," she says.
-Seeking therapy – as well as limiting her breaking news intake to just one half-hour of the BBC a day – has given her "calmness and serenity".
+Seeking therapy – as well as limiting her breaking news intake to just one half-hour a day – has given her "calmness and serenity".

 The experience of past trauma in lockdown will be unique to those individuals affected.
 Likewise, what works to process it will vary.